michaelsternberg/magic-castle/README.md

 # magic-castle
-A re-digitization of an unreleaed game for the ATARI 8-bit home computer originally designed and programmed by Bruce May in 1983.
+A re-digitization of a previously unreleaed game for the ATARI 8-bit home computer originally designed and programmed by Bruce May in 1983.